fumlig/visualsearch/readme.md

 Scripts for the individual experiments are located in the [scripts](./scripts) directory.
 If you have hardware available, you may want to modify them script to run multiple jobs in parallel.
 For simpler setup, the [dockerfile](./dockerfile) can be used.

+## To do

+Report:

+- discuss hyperparameter tuning
+- update report according to feedback and proof-read

+Repository:

+- fix permanent link in report (https://zenodo.org/?)